Jacki-O: Early life

-Angela Brookins was born on November 24, 1971 to an African-American mother and a Haitian/African-American father.
+Angela Faye Kohn was born on November 24, 1973, in Miami and she grew up in the Liberty City area of the city.
+Her father is Haitian, while her mother, was African-American.
 She has two sisters and two brothers.
-Jacki-O grew up in the Pork & Beans public housing complex in the Liberty City neighborhood of Miami, Florida.
 She started writing poetry in middle school and freestyle rap in high school.
-Brookins dropped out of high school, but later earned a GED.
+She attended Miami Northwestern Senior High School, dropped out of high school, but later earned a GED.
+On December 23, 1994, Kohn gave birth to a daughter, Brittany Di'Angelis Brookins.